 However, this company does a bunch of other stuff including hosting and affiliate training too.
-Read the first few lessons of my niche marketing series before you make your decision.
+I recommend reading this whole post before deciding on a registrar and purchasing a domain.

-In the end, YOU are the owner of your domain.
-It's your website, your brand, and your business.
+It’s your website, your brand, and your business.
+You get to pick what to call it.
+There are no rules, so just get something you like.
+A domain name alone will not make or break a business.
 The most important thing on your website is going to be the content you write.
-That's what people will read, and it's what they will care about.
-It's what will eventually help you make sales.
+That’s what people will read, and it’s what they will care about.

 A good domain name with no content will not make you any money, but a bad domain name with good content and lots of traffic can earn you a full time income.

 Hosting is a bigger deal than you can really imagine right now, but I want to explain it in a very simple way so you can make a good decision about your hosting.
 I’ve had a lot of bad hosts, and a couple good ones, so I want to cover the issues I’ve run into, and how you can avoid them.

 Saying that there are many hosting companies out there is an understatement.
 There are hundreds, maybe thousands to choose from.
 Each one has a unique offering, so it makes them hard to compare unless you know exactly what you’re looking for.